kubernetes/enhancements/keps/sig-autoscaling/6107-hpa-decision-trace/README.md

 This feature is enabled by the `HPAStatusDecisionTrace` feature gate on `kube-apiserver` and `kube-controller-manager`.

+Enabling the feature does not change any default HPA scaling behavior.
+It only adds an optional status field when the feature gate is enabled.
+The HPA scaling algorithm and `desiredReplicas` calculation are unchanged.

 Rollback is supported by disabling the feature gate.
 Disabling the feature gate removes the new observability surface but does not change HPA scaling behavior.